hTrap/dolftax.github.io/_posts/2014-05-13-Getting-started-with-Gaia.md

     locales folder:  To store translated strings for different languages.
     An HTML file: usually index.html.

-Read the coding style which we follow, <a href="https://developer.mozilla.org/en-US/Firefox_OS/Platform/Gaia/Hacking#Coding_style_basics">here</a>.
+Do read the coding style and conventions <a href="https://developer.mozilla.org/en-US/Firefox_OS/Platform/Gaia/Hacking#Coding_style_basics">here</a>.

-If you got a Keon developer device, continue reading or drive [here](#emulator)

 ##Setting Up the Device

-Download <a href="http://downloads.geeksphone.com/keon/master/nightly-images-keon-master-2014-05-12.Gecko-849b0f7.Gaia-014d16e.zip">b2g nightly build for Keon</a>.

-Oops!
 Let us set-up the system first.
 Download <a href="http://developer.android.com/sdk/index.html">adt bundle</a>.
 I would prefer to download SDK tools and then download platform-tools and build-tools, as the ADT bundle consists of too many extra packages as we don't need 'em in our case.
 Extract the bundle to /opt/android-sdk and change the directory rights

     chmod -R 755 /opt/android-sdk